pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-13-fun-with-haskell.md

 ## Haskell has type inference

-While a function like `factorial n = product [1..n]` will work perfectly fine in Haskell, we can add typeclasses for its arguments which make the function more readable :
+While a function like `factorial n = product [1..n]` will work perfectly fine in Haskell, we can add a type signature to our function definition as well which makes the function more readable :
 ```haskell
 factorial :: Integer -> Integer
 factorial n = product [1..n]